National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 “Intense” is one way to describe the fandom, per Evan Athanas, who sells Natty Boh through his distribution company, Chesapeake Beverage.
 “Rabid” is another.

 “There’s just this extra level of loyalty,” says Athanas, a St. Louis native and former head of sales at Anheuser-Busch.
 “Baltimore has this chip on its shoulder.
 Like St. Louis, it’s a second-tier city, with a bad reputation, but it’s an amazing place to grow up and raise a family, and the people are just so proud to be from here.
-Like, I know something you don’t know, that this is a great fucking place—mind my language.
-And I’ve got my belt, and I’ve got my T-shirt, and I’ve got my beer, like they want you to ask them about it, so they can tell you. . . .
+Like, ‘I know something you don’t know, that this is a great fucking place’—mind my language.
+‘And I’ve got my belt, and I’ve got my T-shirt, and I’ve got my beer.’
+Like they want you to ask them about it, so they can tell you. . . .
 ‘Well, I’m from Baltimore, by God!’”

 Bill Stevenson inks a Boh tattoo.

 bout a mile as an oriole bird flies southwest of Natty Boh Tower, an immigration pier once stood in the shadow of Fort McHenry in Locust Point.
 For nearly 200 years, Baltimore was one of the largest ports of entry in the nascent United States of America, with a historic boost beginning in the 1860s, thanks to a partnership between the B&O Railroad and the Norddeutscher Lloyd steamship line, providing safe passage for immigrants in search of a fresh start.
-Through 1920, more than one million people would pass through this terminal—a portal into the city’s future.
+Through 1920, more than one million people would pass through this terminal—a portal into the city’s, and Natty Boh’s, future.

 “It was a massive influx that had a huge impact,” says Maureen O’Prey, local beer historian and author of Brewing in Baltimore.
 “Together, these people are building communities.
 And they are building Baltimore.”

 It was around this time that the original iteration of the National Brewing Company was born.
-It is said that, in 1850, a Fells Point brewer by the name of Johann Baier leased the northeast corner of Conkling and O’Donnell streets, expanding up to Dillon within the next decade, on the eastern hinterlands then known as Lager Beer Hill.
+It’s said that, in 1850, a Fells Point brewer by the name of Johann Baier leased the northeast corner of Conkling and O’Donnell streets, expanding up to Dillon within the next decade, on the city’s eastern hinterlands then known as Lager Beer Hill.
 Hand-dug cellars were the foundation of what would eventually become the largest brewery in Baltimore, a few of their brick remnants still at the current building’s base.
 After Baier’s death, his widow and her second husband took over operations, adding a beer garden, tavern, and stables, with barrels delivered locally by horse-drawn cart.

-During the decade-plus alcohol ban, many breweries closed, including National.
-The brewing equipment was sold, the buildings were gutted, leaving the place all but vacant by 1933, when Prohibition was repealed and the local Hoffberger family bought it.
+During the decade-plus national alcohol ban, many breweries closed, including National.
+The equipment was sold and the buildings were gutted, leaving the place all but vacant by 1933, when Prohibition was repealed and the local Hoffberger family swooped in to buy it.
+In the flick of a bottle cap (invented in Baltimore by Crown Cork and Seal Company founder William Painter in 1892), the brewery was given a facelift and began brewing beer once again.

-“The whole town is talking, drinking, boosting National Beer,” declared an advertisement in The Baltimore Sun in January 1934, right after the first new bottles hit markets.
+“The whole town is talking, drinking, boosting National Beer,” declared an advertisement in The Baltimore Sun in January 1934, right after the first new bottles hit market.
 And for good reason—they had hired brewmaster Carl Kreitler, known as “the Escoffier of the brewing industry.”
-Evolving from steam to electric power, the new state-of-the-art brewery became more mechanized and standardized, increasing both quantity and quality.
-It was an era of innovation—even apparently inventing the six-pack—and soon enough, the advent of canned beer allowed their product to be transported farther, and last longer, too.

 A worker stands among the wooden casks at the National Brewing Company, 1946.—A. Aubrey Bodine: B815G/Courtesy of the Maryland Center for History and Culture